jonatasdemello/codility-javascript/02-Arrays/CyclicRotation.md

 I will start a new test case and test K (number or rotations) first.
 K should be between 0 and 100.
 Next test is N (number of elements in the array) and because an array cannot have a negative number of elements, I can skip this test.
 So I will test an array with more than 100 elements.

 The following test is to check if each element of the array is within the range -1k..1k.
 In order to do that, I will follow a standard practice in Unit Test: the Arrange, Act and Assert (AAA) Pattern.
-This means tha the unit test contain 3 parts:
+This means that the unit test contain 3 parts:

 - Arrange: setup and prepare things needed by the test.
 Create objects, assign values or set expectations.

 - Act: invoke the method being tested.

-- Assert: verify the results and check if the expections were met.
+- Assert: verify the results and check if the expectations were met.

 ```js
 // cyclic-rotation.js